Here's why women should still get a pap smear after menopause

 Beating cervical cancer before it starts

 While the death rates from cervical cancer have declined, that doesn’t mean incidences of the disease are radically fewer – in fact, as the US population ages, the number of cancer diagnoses generally has actually increased.
-Pap tests can detect changes that could lead to cancer before the disease develops, making it a very effective preventative tool.
+Cervix cancer pap tests can detect changes that could lead to cancer before the disease develops, making it a very effective preventative tool.
 And, as more and more young people are vaccinated against HPV, rates of cervical cancer should continue to decline.

 What is your experience with Pap tests?
 If you’ve had an “irregular” result that caught cancer early or before it became cancer, we would very much like to share your story.
 You can respond to us at firstname.lastname@example.org, and we guarantee to protect your privacy, if you prefer.
 Or you can share with the community by leaving us a comment below, or talking to us on our Facebook page or in Midlife & Menopause Solutions, our closed Facebook group.